 Since 1996, RMC has been based in the Holmen district of Copenhagen, in a building originally erected in 1884 by a coppersmith.
 With unique practice and teaching rooms, a lounge and canteen, plus recording studios and concert halls, the building provides the ideal setting for an educational institution.
-You can read more about the Conservatory’s facilities here [Link to the “Facilities” page under “About RMC”].
+You can read more about the Conservatory’s facilities HERE.

 RMC can lend a variety of instruments, other gear and audio-visual equipment to students.
-The equipment is primarily lent for use at the Conservatory.
+The equipment is only lent for use at the Conservatory.

 Meet the artists